DataDog/integrations-extras/scalr/README.md

 ## Overview

-Get metrics from the Scalr service in real time to:

-- Visualize and monitor Scalr states
+This integration collects metrics from Scalr.

 ## Setup
 The Scalr integration is not included in the [Datadog Agent][2] package, so you need to install it.